AxeWP/wp-graphql-headless-login/docs/recipes/server-side-auth-next-api-routes.md

 # Recipe: Server-side Authentication flow with Next.JS API Routes.

-This example shows how to use Headless Login for WPGraphQL to authenticate users on the server-side using one the built-in authentication providers.
+This recipe explains how to use to authenticate users server-side, using one of Headless Login for WPGraphQL's built-in authentication providers.
 We'll show examples for OAuth2 and Password authentication.

 We'll be using [`iron-session`](https://github.com/vvo/iron-session) to store the user's session data, but you can use any session management library you like.